Warwick McKibbin: Roles

-McKibbin is president of McKibbin Software Group Inc.
+McKibbin is CEO and Founder on McKibbin Software Group Pty Ltd.

 He was a former member of the board of the Reserve Bank of Australia after being appointed by the Howard Government in July 2001 until the end of his term at the end of July 2011.
 McKibbin was also a member of the Australian Prime Minister's Science Engineering and Innovation Council under the Howard Government (2005–2007).